SyedIhteshamuddin/Engineering-Projects/SAN-(Smart Assistive Navigator)/README.md

 ---
 ## Project Overview
-* SAN is A wearable assistive navigation system designed to help visually impaired users detect obstacles and unsafe walking surfaces using real-time ultrasonic sensing.*
+* SAN is An assistive navigation system designed to help visually impaired users detect obstacles and unsafe walking surfaces using real-time ultrasonic sensing.*

 Instead of relying on a single warning mechanism, the system communicates danger through **vibration**, **audio alerts**, and a **16×2 LCD**, allowing users to receive immediate feedback depending on the surrounding environment.